-The Corporation is exposed to foreign currency risk, which includes risks related to its revenue and operating expenses denominated in currencies other than the U.S. dollar.
-In general, the Corporation is a net receiver of currencies other than the U.S. dollar, primarily the Euro, GBP and AUD, which are the primary depositing currencies of the Corporation's customers.
-Accordingly, changes in exchange rates, and in particular a strengthening of the U.S. dollar, which is the primary currency of game play on certain of the Corporation's product offerings within the International segment, have in the past reduced, and may in the future reduce, the purchasing power of the Corporation's customers, thereby potentially negatively affecting the Corporation's revenue and other operating results.
+The Corporation is exposed to foreign currency risk, which includes risks related to its revenue and operating expenses denominated in currencies other than USD.
+In general, the Corporation is a net receiver of currencies other than USD, primarily the EUR, GBP and AUD, which are the primary depositing currencies of the Corporation's customers.
+Accordingly, changes in exchange rates, and in particular a strengthening of the USD, which is the primary currency of game play on certain of the Corporation's product offerings within the International segment, have in the past reduced, and may in the future reduce, the purchasing power of the Corporation's customers, thereby potentially negatively affecting the Corporation's revenue and other operating results.

 The Corporation has also experienced and will continue to experience fluctuations in its net earnings as a result of translation gains or losses related to revaluing certain current asset and current liability balances that are denominated in currencies other than the functional currency of the entities in which they are recorded.
 Management monitors movements in foreign exchange rates and uses derivative financial instruments for risk management purposes and anticipates that such instruments will mitigate some of its foreign currency risk.
 As such, any change in cash flows associated with derivative instruments is expected to be offset by changes in cash flows related to the hedged position.
 However, it is difficult to predict the effect hedging activities could have on the Corporation's results of operations and there can be no assurance that any foreign currency exchange risks will be so mitigated or that such instruments will not result in a loss.
-The Corporation recorded foreign currency losses of \$2.5 million and \$6.0 million in the quarters ended March 31, 2019 and 2018, respectively.
-For additional information on derivatives, see also notes 2 and 19 in the 2018 Annual Financial Statements.
+The Corporation recorded foreign currency losses of \$0.7 million and \$63.0 million in the three months ended June 30, 2019 and 2018, respectively, and foreign currency losses of \$3.2 million and \$69.0 million in the six months ended June 30, 2019 and 2018, respectively.
+For additional information on derivatives, see also note 10 in the Q2 2019 Financial Statements and notes 2 and 19 in the 2018 Annual Financial Statements.
 The Corporation may in the future enter into additional derivatives or other financial instruments in an attempt to further hedge its foreign currency exchange risk.